 A small kiosk café serves snacks and drinks, though you have no obligation to eat or drink anything.

 Other parts of the MQ offer small doses of free art, too.
-For example, look out for the Art Box installation below the Libelle, the passageways between courtyards, and the Q21 exhibition space.
+For example, look out for the Art Box installation below the Libelle and the passageways between courtyards.

 And paid art comes in the form of the various museums and cultural insitutitons.
 As well as the Leopold Museum, you have, for example, the MUMOK modern art museum, Kunsthalle contemporary exhibition venue and the Architekturzentrum.